 The distribution and encouraged use of condoms has been an integral part of the City's efforts to fight and prevent the spread of sexually transmitted infections and diseases, as well as unwanted pregnancies.
 The City of New York has distributed free condoms since 1971.
 This effort expanded in the 1980's as the HIV/AIDS epidemic hit New York City.
-Most recently, in 2007, the City launched its NYC Condom campaign, setting a national precedent by distributing "a Lifestyles condom in a chic, branded Gotham wrapper aimed at catching the public's eye and centerforconstitutionalrights on the front lines for social justice increasing free condom awareness and use in NYC."1 In 2007, the City distributed more than 36 million condoms throughout the five boroughs.2 The admission of condom possession as evidence in civil and criminal proceedings runs against the 38-year long effort of the City of New York to promote the use of condoms and squanders the money the City has used for this effort.
-It is entirely ludicrous that the possession of condoms, something that the City of New York distributes for free, could be introduced as evidence of illegal sex work.
+Most recently, in 2007, the City launched its NYC Condom campaign, setting a national precedent by distributing "a Lifestyles condom in a chic, branded Gotham wrapper aimed at catching the public's eye and increasing free condom awareness and use in NYC."
+In 2007, the City distributed more than 36 million condoms throughout the five boroughs.
+The admission of condom possession as evidence in civil and criminal proceedings runs against the 38-year long effort of the City of New York to promote the use of condoms, something that the City of New York distributes for free, could be introduced as evidence of illegal sex work.

 New York State and its agents should not criminalize or make evidence of a crime that which is essentially a lifesaving device for millions of New Yorkers.
 Condoms are not contraband and are unlike ordinary objects that are evidence of a crime when stolen or used in furtherance of an illegal act.
 They are, in fact, the opposite.
 Safe sex is not criminal.
-The overriding public health policy goals of preventing or reducing the spread of sexually transmitted disease and infections are severely undermined by the current law.
+The overriding public health policy goals of preventing or reducing the spread of sexually transmitted disease and infections are severely undermined by the current law